mddixon/getandcleandataproject/README.md

 data_set$activity <- factor(data_set$activity, labels=activity_names)
 ```

-The following block of code performs task 4.
+The following block of code performs step 4.
 Variable labels are extracted from the feature_names vector by subsetting the vector with the cols_to_extract vector determined above.
 Problematic characters in the variable names are removed or replaced and the variable names are combined with "subject" and "activity" labels to be assigned by names() function to the data set.

 ```r